-The Nullness checker uses two separate type hierarchies: one for nullness, and one for rawness (see Section 3.1.1).
+The Nullness checker uses two separate type hierarchies: one for nullness, and one for rawness (see Section 3.5).
 The nullness hierarchy contains these qualifiers:

 @Nullable indicates a type that includes the null value.
-The type Boolean is nullable; a variable of type Boolean always has one of the values TRUE, FALSE, or null.
+For example, the type Boolean is nullable; a variable of type Boolean always has one of the values TRUE, FALSE, or null.